joshbegley/nyt-latest/README.md

 `While it is legally irrelevant, former President Donald J. Trump claims he had declassified the top secret files the F.B.I. seized at his Florida residence.`\
 https://nytimes.com/2022/08/14/us/politics/trump-classified-documents.html?searchResultPosition=2

-**At Least 41 Killed in Fire at Egyptian Church During Sunday Prayers**\
+**Fire at Coptic Church in Egypt Kills at Least 41 During Sunday Prayers**\
-`The blaze was reportedly caused by an electrical fault on the building’s second floor, which also housed classrooms.
-Several children are thought to be among the dead.`\
+`The blaze in greater Cairo was believed to have been caused by an electrical fault on the building’s second floor, which also housed classrooms.
+Several children were thought to be among the dead.`\
 https://nytimes.com/2022/08/14/world/middleeast/egypt-fire-church.html?searchResultPosition=3

 **The Week in Business: Inflation Moderates**\